Ring deconvolution microscopy: exploiting symmetry for efficient spatially varying aberration correction: Methods

 \subsection{Fitting Seidel Coefficients to PSFs}

 Ring (de)convolution algorithms require $h$, the collection of PSFs along one radial line in the FoV.
 Fortunately, there is a convenient and compact alternative to measuring these manually.
-The Seidel coefficients~\cite{born2013principles,voelz2011computational} are a polynomial basis that can represent any rotationally symmetric system.
+The Seidel coefficients~\cite{born2013principles,voelz2011computational} are a polynomial basis that can represent any rotationally-symmetric system.
 We mathematically describe the form of these aberrations in Appendix~\ref{appendix:seidel}.

-The estimation procedure for estimating the Seidel coefficients involves fitting them to a single, sparse image of a few randomly scattered point sources (e.g. fluorophores on a microscope slide)---such an image is usually easier to obtain than an image of an isolated point source in the center of the FoV.
-The presence of off-axis PSFs in the calibration image provides information about all of the aberration coefficients.
+The estimation procedure for estimating the Seidel coefficients involves fitting them to a single, sparse image of a few randomly scattered point sources (e.g. fluorophores on a microscope slide).
+Such an image is usually easier to obtain than an image of an isolated point source in the center of the FoV.
+The presence of off-axis PSFs in the calibration image provides information about all aberration coefficients.
 Though it may be possible to fit these coefficients from a single off-axis PSF, we find that a few, randomly placed PSFs provides a robust fit.
+The locations of the point sources are not known \textit{a priori} and are estimated via local peak detection.
+The optical center of the system is also needed in order to properly localize the PSFs; this can be found heuristically or by using common optical center finding algorithms such as~\cite{5206746}.

 Let $r_1, \ldots, r_J$ be the object-plane radii of the $J$ points in the calibration image.
 We then find the primary Seidel coefficients $\hat{\omega}$ whose generated PSFs best match the measured PSFs.
 Once again, this searching procedure is succinctly stated as an optimization problem,

 where $P({\bar{\omega}})^{(j)}$ is the pupil function with Seidel coefficients $\bar{w}$ from a point source at distance $r_j$ from the center of the FoV.